olezt/Lyrics-Crawler/README.md

 ### Description

 Find out the most and least common words that your favorite -or not- artists use in their lyrics.<br>
+Songs are used in random sequence each time.<br>
 Written entirely in Perl.<br>

 Lyrics are obtained by www.azlyrics.com.
 Only for educational purposes.<br>